Curule seat: Ancient Rome

 In the Roman Republic and the Roman Empire, the curule chair (sella curulis, supposedly from currus, "chariot") was the seat upon which magistrates holding imperium were entitled to sit.
 This includes dictators, magistri equitum, consuls, praetors, curule aediles, and the promagistrates, temporary or de facto holders of such offices.
 Additionally, the censors and the flamen of Jupiter (Flamen Dialis) were also allowed to sit on a curule seat, though these positions did not hold imperium.
 Livy writes that the three flamines maiores or high priests of the Archaic Triad of major gods were each granted the honor of the curule chair.
 Additionally, when an interregnum occurred in the Roman republic, the interrex was also granted a sella curulis along with the other symbols of power given to a regular magistrate.
-The precise name of the curule seat also varied based on the specific type and holder of the seat, such as: "sella regia (royal chair), sella ducis (general's chair), sella consularis (consular chair), sella consulis (chair of a consul), sella eburnea (an ivory seat often used a gift for foreign dignitaries), sella castrensis (the campstool, a military version of the sella curulis), and sella aurea (a gold chair)."
+The precise name of the curule seat also varied based on the specific type and holder of the seat, such as: "sella regia (royal chair), sella ducis (general's chair), sella consularis (consular chair), sella consulis (chair of a consul), sella eburnea (an ivory seat often used as a gift for foreign dignitaries), sella castrensis (the campstool, a military version of the sella curulis), and sella aurea (a gold chair)."

 The curule seat was carried by public slaves when being transported from place to place.
 This custom further symbolized the authority of the magistrate/owner of the sella curulis.
 Imagery of a slave carrying a curule seat can be seen in archaic Etruscan art (see in Gallery "Tomb of the Augurs" 530 BCE).
 As seen on the Tomb of Augurs, a small slave is seen to be bearing a sella curulis on his shoulders in the lower left corner.
-In the Tomb of the Jugglers from 520 BCE (see in Gallery "Tomb of the Jugglers"), the magistrate for whom the tomb is dedicated to is also seen to be seated on his sella curulis on the far right which indicates that he is the owner and magistrate.
+In the Tomb of the Jugglers from 520 BCE (see in Gallery "Tomb of the Jugglers"), the magistrate to whom the tomb is dedicated is also seen to be seated on his sella curulis on the far right which indicates that he is the owner and magistrate.

 The curule chairs themselves indicated the authority of the magistrate as he conducted business while sitting in the chair.
 Therefore, the seats themselves have been symbolically viewed as political pawns for power over Rome itself.
 However, this powerful symbolism appears to be limited due to incidents where the sella curulis was purposely destroyed.
 The destruction of the chair as a means to disrupt or attack a magistrate’s rule did not actually prevent the owner of the curule seat from exercising his power.
 In Cassius Dio’s Roman History, Dio recounts the event where Glabrio destroyed Lucius Lucullus’ curule seat out of anger towards Lucullus.
 However, Lucullus and his attending officials still proceeded with business although the sella curulis was destroyed.